cloudkernel-tech/kerloud_gitbook/en/KERLOUD_LITE.md

 The Kerloud Lite power module is a reliable power source provided by Cloudkernel Technologies (Shenzhen) Co.,Ltd for unmanned systems.
-Besides its capabilities to power up the flight controller, electrical speed controllers, and monitor the battery voltage and current, it also provide flexible power ports to enhance system integration and stability.
+Besides its capabilities to power up the flight controller, electrical speed controllers, and monitor the battery voltage and current, it also provides flexible power ports to enhance system integration and stability.

 <p align="center">
 <img src ="../images/kerloud_lite.jpg" width = 500/>